Copyright 2010 James Marsh

 a small stream in its headwaters with several small

-tributaries and the West Fork of the Ham's joining it in its
+tributaries.
+The West Fork of the Ham's joins it in its

 upper reaches.
 Approximately sixteen miles of the river